remarkjs/remark-lint/doc/rules.md

 available rules, what they check for, examples of what they warn for, and how to fix their warnings.

-Note: both camel-cased and dash-cases versions of rule id’s are supported in configuration objects:
+Both camel-cased and dash-cases versions of rule id’s are supported in configuration objects:

 ```json